jayoharedee/comp1231/labs/week-12/index.md

 ```

 ## Deleting Cookies
-As we're working with a weird string/object thing, we have a few advantages to ensure that the cookie is a little more robust.
+As we're working with a weird string/object thing, we have a few advantages over just using a string to store the key/pai values.
 When we set our cookies, we're assigning key/value pairs including a `;` to terminate the cookie, we can also pass some additional parameters for the security of our document.

 Here are some of the attributes that can be included
-  * ;path=path
+  * path=path;
     * defaults to current path of document
-  * ;domain=domain
+  * domain=domain;
     * (e.g., 'example.com' or 'subdomain.example.com').
 If not specified, this defaults to the host portion of the current document location
-  * ;max-age=max-age-in-seconds
+  * max-age=max-age-in-seconds;
     * e.g., 31536000 for a year

 Looking at the last option above, we can use the fact that cookies will accept a max-age as an option, so we can essentially expire them.
-If we wanted to build a utility funtion that can be used to parse cookies, we can rely on the code from below.
+If we wanted to build a utility funtion that can be used to parse cookies, we can combine our previous method used to set cookies.
+Find `setCookie` invoked inside a new function called deleteCookie below.
+These two methods together will allow us to "delete" a cookie.

 ```js
 function deleteCookie(name) {